 In turn, we use that data to recommend best practices to our clients — and (in the case of this blog) to you, our curious reader.

-In this guide, using our annual research we began back in 2016, we’ll share the best product page design trends to incorporate into your site, complete with examples from the websites we’ve studied.
+In this guide, using research from our 2023 Best in Class CRO Report, we’ll share the best product page design trends to incorporate into your site, complete with real product page examples from the websites we’ve studied.

 (Want to understand how your site compares to online shopping industry standards?
 Request a free website audit here.)